BLOG

 Execution needs to be on another level, of course.
 We were working in a room with just a temporary construction partition immediately adjacent to where the sickest babies and their families were.

-We were in constant communication with the caregivers who could tell us at any moment, "Today is not a good day to be in there, doing what you do because we've got a family and caregivers dealing with a hard case today."
+We were in constant communication with the caregivers who could tell us at any moment, "Today is not a good day to be in there doing what you do because we've got a family and caregivers dealing with a hard case today."
+It adds a whole other element to what we need to do.

 I like to go above and beyond to keep our construction separated and contained.
 And a lot of training goes into helping our staff understand that the construction schedule is not the most important thing.
+The patients always come first, and if we need to stop construction because it's too disruptive, then that's a far better consequence than affecting the patient experience around us.

-Disperse: That seems almost opposite to prevailing attitudes in construction.
+That seems almost opposite to prevailing attitudes in construction.

-Peter: It is.
+It is.
 You joke about it.
 But many builders are trying to get into construction, and they 'send in the cowboys' to get it done.
 They don't take the time to understand the environment or the consequences.
 That's when bad things happen in our business.

-Disperse: How do you recognize if somebody's made of the right stuff, and how do you train them?
+How do you recognize if somebody's made of the right stuff, and how do you train them?

-Peter: We walk through the same corridors the patients, doctors and nurses use.
+We walk through the same corridors the patients, doctors and nurses use.
 The kind of care tradesmen exhibit as they travel from place to place is really a telltale sign.
 We make sure they act as if their own children or spouse are being treated there.

+It takes quite a long time before workers really own that; before they understand the gravity of what they are doing and can walk without supervision.
 That's where it starts.
-We also look at how carefully they set up separation between their job and the hospital's activities.
+We also look at how carefully they set up the separation between their job and the hospital's activities.
 Then it becomes evident if they take the appropriate steps and measures.

 But we don't just throw people in at the deep end and let them figure it out for themselves.
-A lot of our training is done by seasoned Supers and Project Managers that shadow those new hires.
+A lot of our training is done by seasoned Supers and Project Managers who shadow those new hires.
 They work next to them until confident they can do things with 100% efficiency and accuracy.
 Only then will we allow them to lead the project themselves.

 The last component is formal education, learning about the healthcare environment and how to build in accordance with protocols and best practices.
 The American Association for Healthcare Engineering has a few programs that teach those skills.
 I regularly hire new staff, and we prioritize that they undergo that training as soon as possible.